JonForest/trakity-client/README.md

 * Changing the date on a task should have it animate to it's new home
 * Do we want Tags in this version?
 * Remove `class="list-reset"` from <ul> when tailwind updates
+* Should the app write the tasks to google calendar? (thinking yes, but probably need to default to private (if poss with caldav) and also need to not be double counted/shown  )
 x.
 Consider refactoring out 'minimalEdit'
 x.
 Controls for each task are not keyboard accessible.